Award System

 - Complimentary preferred seating on Alaska, Hawaiian, and American

-- Oneworld status benefit, including lounge access and priority service
+- Oneworld status benefits, including lounge access and priority service

-- Bonus points (on all flights, including with all partners)
+- Bonus points on all flights, including with partner airlines

 - Free checked bags on Alaska, Hawaiian, and American